NewDark90/privacy-coins-2021/post/main.md

 - Basic anonymity
 - Requires mixers to be online
-- Acquiring coins from a mixer may give you coins that are being tracked and/or tied to illegal activity.
+- Acquiring coins from a mixer may give you coins that are being tracked and/or tied to illegal activity

 References:
 - [https://academy.bit2me.com/en/what-is-coinjoin/](https://academy.bit2me.com/en/what-is-coinjoin/)